Kishiryu Sentai Ryusoulger VS Lupinranger VS Patranger the Movie: Plot

 The Patrangers try to hold Ganima back until the remaining Lupinrangers arrive, but the Gangler uses Tyramigo's power to evolve his safes into Gold Safes.
 The Patrangers and Ryusoulgers are unable to stop the Gangler from leaving, with the promise he will wipe out half the planet the next day.
 They two teams regroup to strategize, but since only eight Dial Fighters exist and there is no time to make more, the group agrees to destroy Ganima and the Kishiryu before more destruction occurs.
 Despite having no options, Koh is against the plan and leaves to think.
 Kairi shows up and tells Koh he shouldn't give up on what he feels is right.
 At the hideout, Asuna gives Noël the Ryusoul Tribe's Lupin Treasure, which gives him an idea about how to handle Ganima.

 The next day, Ganima prepares to level the city, but the Ryusoulgers intercept them.
 The team prepares to destroy him, but Koh refuses to go through with it, as he is unwilling to give up on saving the Kishiryu.
 The others agree to support him, and the Lupinrangers, having seen their conviction, step in to fight alongside them.
 The Patrangers also arrive, having convinced their superiors to let them fight.
 The three Sentai change and charge into battle.
-The Ryusoulgers and the VS Sentai trade weapons to defeat a combined force of Pordermen and Drunn Soldiers, and the Lupinrangers loan their Dial Fighters to Ryusouls Red, Blue, and Pink.
+The Ryusoulgers and the VS Sentai trade weapons to defeat a combined force of Pordermen and Drun Soldiers, and the Lupinrangers loan their Dial Fighters to Ryusouls Red, Blue, and Pink.
 Lupin X then gives them a new tool to help them open Ganima's safes: Ryusouls infused with the power of Dial Fighters.
 Using them, the three Ryusoulsgers change into Lupinrangers with copies of the Dial Fighters.
 Using the extra Fighters, the group is able to free the Kishiryu.
 They then combine their finishers to destroy Ganima and Griffon Minosaur, and Kleon flees when he sees the tides change.

 In the aftermath, Koh and Tyramigo make up, Keiichiro and Bamba start arguing, and Canalo gets rejected by Tsukasa.
 Touma agrees to make food for Asuna, and Canalo sets his sights on Umika, only to start fighting over her with Sakuya.